oTree-org/custom-room-welcome-page/README.md

 Here is how to customize the "Welcome" page that says "please enter your participant label".

-Clone this repo, then customize the file `RoomInputLabel.html`.
+Clone this repo, then install dependencies with `pip3 install -r requirements.txt`.

-You must customize the `action` parameter to point to your oTree server & room name.
+Customize the file `RoomInputLabel.html`, and the URL to your site & room name in `main.py`.

-First, install dependencies with `pip3 install -r requirements.txt`.

 To run locally, do `uvicorn main:app --port 8500`.